1945 anti-Jewish riots in Tripolitania: Aftermath

+At least 550 Libyans were arrested for their suspected involvement in the pogrom.
+They were tried for their involvement by British military courts.

 The situation of Libyan Jews further escalated with the eruption of the 1948 Arab–Israeli War.
 In June 1948, anti-Jewish rioters in Libya killed another 12 Jews and destroyed 280 Jewish homes.
 This time, however, the Libyan Jewish community had prepared to defend itself.
 Jewish self-defense units fought back against the rioters, preventing dozens of more deaths.

 The insecurity which arose from these anti-Jewish attacks, as well as the founding of the state of Israel led many Jews to emigrate.
 From 1948 to 1951, and especially after immigration became legal in 1949, 30,972 Jews immigrated to Israel.

 During the next decade and a half, the remaining Jews in Libya were put under numerous restrictions, including laws which governed their ability to move around (generally outside the country), their legal status and identification cards and property issues; the Jews of Libya were discriminated against and oppressed through codified laws.
 More violence erupted after the Six-Day War, leaving 18 Jews dead and many more injured.
 Following this, the remaining Jewish community of Libya, numbering about 7,000 persons, was almost entirely evacuated to Italy, abandoning their property and homes.
 The last Jew in Libya, an old woman, was finally allowed to leave for Italy in 2003, after numerous tries by her adult son.